Sometime you just need to know the truth about what it’s like living in Sydney. Here’s some of the things no one tells you about living in Sydney!

-I mean normal cockroaches are bad enough, but these huge motherfuckers FLY.
+I mean normal cockroaches are bad enough, but these huge beasts FLY.
+Before you know it, cockroaches, ants and spiders won’t fase you.

 5. Everything will seem so goddamn expensive at first…